senseexcel/senseexcel-reporting/install.md

 In this section you will define a new Virtual Proxy and then link it to the Main Proxy.
 This process is done to allow user and session information to be securely communicated between the Sense Excel Reporting Engine and the Qlik Sense Server.

-This operation MUST be done in a particular order.

 ### Add